lexDAO/Kali/README.md

 ![image](https://user-images.githubusercontent.com/92001561/143659511-7a3f93da-c966-430c-83af-a428442de87c.png)

 `MINT`: create more membership tokens.

 `BURN`: burn membership tokens, similar to Moloch DAO `ragekick()`.

 `CALL`: make external calls to other smart contracts, similar to Moloch DAO [`Minion`](https://github.com/raid-guild/moloch-minion).

 `PERIOD`: adjust voting period.

-`QUORUM`: adjust voting quorum requirement, that is, the % of membership tokens that must vote for proposals to pass `SUPERMAJORITY`: adjust super-majority requirement, that is, the % of approvals required for proposals to pass.
+`QUORUM`: adjust voting quorum requirement, that is, the % of membership tokens that must vote for proposals to pass.

+`SUPERMAJORITY`: adjust super-majority requirement, that is, the % of approvals required for proposals to pass.

 `PAUSE`: toggle member token transferability.

 `EXTENSION`: toggle approval for external calls via `extensionCall()`.

 `DOCS`: update docs stored in smart contract that provides underlying context for membership and proposals.

 ## Voting Types